seymaazehra/seymaazehra/README.md

 ### Hi there I'm Zehra👋
-🌱 I’m currently working on ERP systems
+🌱 I’m currently working on JavaScript, C#, HTML, CSS...

 <!--
 **seymaazehra/seymaazehra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.